 When I used to work in Vancouver, BC, my office was right near Granville Island.
 Every now and then, when I forgot my lunch, I would wander over to the Granville Public Market to see what took my fancy.
 One of the stalls I always stopped to admire, was the fresh pasta from Duso’s.
 The flavour combinations were always inventive, and they would add stripes to their pasta!
 Ever since seeing them, I have wanted to make my own striped pasta.

-As I was making beetroot filled pasta, I opted to add beetroot powder to 1/4 of the dough recipe, substituting for 5-10g of the flour.
+As I was making beetroot-filled pasta, I opted to add beetroot powder to 1/4 of the dough recipe, substituting for 5-10g of the flour.
 It gave it a lovely bright fuschia colour.
-You’ll need to experiment to see how much colour ingredient you need to get your desired shade.
+You’ll need to experiment to see how many colour ingredients you need to get your desired shade.

-First, step will be making your filling.
-You want it to be completely cool when you’re ready to fill your pasta, so it’s easiest to do this first, then chill.
+The first, step will be making your filling.
+You want it to be completely cool when you’re ready to fill your pasta, so it’s easiest to do this first, and then chill.
 You can find all sorts of recipes online, and feel free to experiment!
-Some of my favorites that I’ve made are butternut squash with sage, and mushroom with pine nut.
-For the beetroot recipe, I used the base of this recipe, but then added some chopped roasted hazelnuts, an egg yolk, and rosemary.
+Some of my favourites that I’ve made are butternut squash with sage and mushroom with pine nuts.
+For the beetroot recipe, I used the base of this recipe but then added some chopped roasted hazelnuts, an egg yolk, and rosemary.